 Also, please know that lodging deals are available for your teams.
 The link to these discounted rates will be available at the top of our steamboatyouthlacrosse.org homepage soon.

 In an effort to make things easy for you, we put ALL TOURNAMENT INFO on this post.
 As new info becomes available, it will be added to this post and emailed to teams that are signed up.
 If you have a question, scroll down and you should be able to find the answer.
 Please read all info carefully, and if you have any questions, contact Tournament Director Andy Flax (firstname.lastname@example.org).

 -4 game guarantee

--Champions will be decided for each skill division in each age division
+-Championship games and Consolation games will be played for each skill division (Mid/Low and High) in each age division after 3 games

 -Tournament Skill Divisions and Details: